 Make sure you're also comfortable with the fact that your spouse will own the trust outright if you die.
-It's also advisebale that you be confident your marriage will continue.
-Going through a divorce with assets in a joint trust can be logistically challenging.
+It's also advisable that you be confident your marriage will continue, since going through a divorce with assets in a joint trust can be logistically challenging.

 Here are four other reasons you may not want to create a joint trust: